Detailed Guide for Construction and Building Inspectors in California

 Concern for public safety and a desire to improve the quality of construction should continue to stimulate demand for Construction and Building Inspectors in government, as well as in firms specializing in architectural, engineering, and related services.
 Those who are self-employed are more likely to be affected by economic ups and downs in the real estate market.
 Inspectors with construction experience or those with a degree; certification; or knowledge of green and sustainable design, engineering, or architecture should have the best job prospects.
 Inspectors with knowledge of green standards and practices from the California Green Building Standards Code (CALGreen) may also find more job opportunities.

 Projections of Employment

-In California, the number of Construction and Building Inspectors is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Construction and Building Inspectors are expected to increase by 14.1 percent, or 1,300 jobs between 2012 and 2022.
+In California, the number of Construction and Building Inspectors is expected to grow slower than average growth rate for all occupations.
+Jobs for Construction and Building Inspectors are expected to increase by 12.1 percent, or 1,300 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|

 Construction and Building Inspectors

 (Estimated Year-Projected Year)

 |View Projected Growth for All Areas|